 #4.
 Sea Poison Tree

 The sea poison tree has an unusual name, with an unusual look to match.
-Native to tropical Asia and islands in the Indian and Pacific Ocean, these plants grow near the sea.
+Natively found in both East Asia and Southeast Asia, these plants grow near the sea.

 The sea poison tree flowers are stringy and look similar to a pom-pom when in bloom.
 They are bronze in color and have pink tips.
 These flowers are known to attract large moths and bats at night.